 NASA launched the MESSENGER mission to Mercury in August 2004.
 It made three Mercury flybys in January and October 2008 and September 2009, and entered Mercury orbit in March 2011.
+It crashed on the Mercury's surface in April 2015.

-ESA plans two Mercury orbiters called BepiColombo, for launch in 2016, arriving at Mercury in 2024.
+ESA plans two Mercury orbiters called BepiColombo, for launch in 2018, arriving at Mercury in 2025.